Resonite

-Resonite is an online virtual world platform created by Tomáš “Frooxius” Mariančík, a Czech developer, and operated by Yellow Dog Man Studios.
-The platform allows users to interact with others with user-created 3D avatars and worlds, and to integrate and interact with a wide range of items and media. the platform enables users to build and share a wide range of custom 3D content directly within the environment, including avatars, interactive objects, and entire explorable spaces, all of which are crafted and shared by the community.
+Resonite is an online virtual world platform created by Tomáš "Frooxius" Mariančík, a Czech developer, and operated by Yellow Dog Man Studios.
+The platform allows users to interact with others with user-created avatars and worlds, and to integrate and interact with a wide range of items and media.
+The platform enables users to build and share a wide range of custom 3D content directly within the environment, including avatars, interactive objects, and entire explorable spaces, all of which are crafted and shared by the community.
 Resonite is designed primarily for use with virtual reality headsets, being available for Microsoft Windows PCs.
 It also has a "desktop" mode designed for mouse and keyboard, with the ability to switch seamlessly between modes.

 Resonite was first released as a Steam early access game on October 6, 2023.

 Features

 Socializing and playing

 Similar to VRChat, Resonite supports custom avatars, full body tracking, eye and face tracking, and haptics.
-More features Resonite has are customizable UI, the ability to be present in multiple worlds at the same time, instant messaging, and seamless cross-session carry and transferability for individual or multiple items, with persistence across the game.
+More features Resonite has are customizable UI, the ability to be present in multiple worlds at the same time, instant messaging, and seamless cross-session carry and transferability for individual or multiple items and it's imports/exports, with persistence across the game.

 Sharing media with users is a feature in Resonite, where a user can drag and drop models, pictures, audio, music, or videos into any world for other users to experience.
 A central feature for managing assets is the game’s inventory system.
 This cloud-based system allows users to store 3D items and other creations, providing seamless cross-session transfer; saved items retain their persistence and edits, and can be instantly spawned into any world a user visits, essentially allowing users to carry their creations with them across the platform, including avatars.
 Users can also change their avatar’s scale at any time, unless the host of the session limits it.
 For discovering worlds, Resonite incorporates a world search and session discovery system, so that users can look for worlds or meet their friends.
 Resonite natively supports streaming through the use of in-game recording and streaming tools.
-Custom locomotion is also a feature of Resonite, enabling users to fly, noclip, switch to zero-gravity, or build their own customized system.
+Custom locomotion is also a feature of Resonite, enabling by default users to fly, noclip, switch to zero-gravity, or build their own customized system.